ShubhamZoro/AI-Mental-Health-Chatbot/README.md

 SafeSpace is a powerful and supportive AI chatbot that provides empathetic mental health support and basic medical information.
 It can also analyze medical images (like X-rays, skin lesions, etc.) using OpenAI’s GPT-4o Vision model.

 > ⚠️ **Disclaimer:** This tool does **not replace medical advice**.
 Always consult a licensed healthcare professional for medical concerns.
+I use ollama for medgamma model. ollama run alibayram/medgemma

 ---